-Course Tutors: Tim Benton, Georgios Tsagdis, John Palmesino
+Course Tutors: Tim Benton, William Orr, John Palmesino

 Visiting speakers: Jorella Andrews, Shumon Basar, David Cunningham, Keller Easterling, Marco Ferrari, David Knight, Nadir Lahiji, Massimiliano Molona, Louis Moreno, Siri Nergaard, Benjamin Noys, Sam Jacob, Francesco Jodice, Manuel Orazi, Alessandra Ponte, Michelangelo Sabatino, Maria Theodorou, Anthony Vidler, Sven-Olov Wallenstein, Ines Weizman, Thanos Zartaloudis

 Marina Lathouri (Director) studied architecture and philosophy of art and aesthetics.
-She directs the Graduate Programme in the History and Critical Thinking at the AA and lectures at Cambridge University.
-She has previously taught at the University of Pennsylvania and is Visiting Professor at the Universidad de Navarra, Spain and the Universidad Catolica in Santiago, Chile.
-Her current interests lie in the conjunction of historiography and modernity, architecture and writing, the city and political philosophy.
-Most recently, she co-authored Intimate Metropolis: Urban Subjects in the Modern City (Routledge 2008) and City Cultures: Contemporary Positions on the City (AA Publications 2010) and has published numerous articles.
+She has lectured at the University of Cambridge and has been visiting professor at the Universidad de Navarra (Spain) and the Universidad Católica in Santiago (Chile).
+Her current interests lie in the conjunction of historiography and politics, writing in architecture, city, land and political philosophy.
+She co-authored Intimate Metropolis: Urban Subjects in the Modern City (Routledge 2008) and City Cultures: Contemporary Positions on the City (AA Publications 2010) and has published numerous articles.

 Tim Benton is Professor Emeritus of Art History at the Open University.
 His research achieved international renown in the history of architecture and design between the wars.
 His work on Le Corbusier is very widely cited; his book on the Villas of Le Corbusier (first edition in French, 1984) has gone through several editions and now exists in French, English and Italian editions.
 In a series of important articles Benton extended the research of this classic text.
 His book The Rhetoric of Modernism: Le Corbusier as lecturer (2007) was awarded the prestigious Grand Prix du Livre sur l’Architecture by the Academie de l’Architecture, Paris and is currently available in French and English editions.
 The book Lc Foto: Le Corbusier: Secret Photographer was published by Lars Mueller Publications in July 2013.
 More recently, he has been working with the Association Cap Moderne on the restoration of the villa E-1027, Le Corbusier’s cabanon and the Étoile de mer and Unités de camping at Roquebrune-Cap-Martin, publishing a book Le Corbusier, peintre à Cap Martin (Paris 2015), which was awarded the Prix du Livre de la Méditérrannée.
 He has further edited a new edition of the English language publication of Le Corbusier’s Precisions (1930), Schediegger & Spiess, 2015.